Faggan Singh Kulaste

 He was sworn in as Union Minister of State in the Ministry of Steel on 30 May 2019 under Prime Minister Narendra Modi.

-Kulaste is elected as a member of the 17th Lok Sabha (2019–2024).
+Kulaste is elected as a member of the 18th Lok Sabha (2024–2029).

 He represents the Mandla constituency of Madhya Pradesh.

 He was also Minister of State in Modi government.

 He has previously been a member of the 11th, 12th, 13th, 14th, 16th and 17th Lok Sabha.

 He represented the Mandla Lok Sabha Parliamentary seat from 1996 to 2009.

 After losing in 2009 to Basori Singh Masram of Congress, he was elected to Rajya Sabha in 2012.
 He regained the seat in 2014 Lok Sabha, defeating his Congress rival Omkar Markam.

+In 2024 Lok Sabha Election, Kulaste won with a margin of 103846 votes.

 Early life

 Born in Barbati, District, Mandla (Madhya Pradesh), Faggan Singh Kulaste is married to Mrs. Savitri Kulaste.
 He has 3 daughters and 1 son.

 Education

 Kulaste completed his post graduation MA., BEd and LL.B.

 He completed his early education from Mandla College, Dr. Hari Singh Gaur University, Sagar and Rani Durgawati University, Jabalpur (Madhya Pradesh).